StarRocks/demo/documentation-samples/deltalake/readme.md

 3. Run the Spark SQL code to insert data

 Log into the spark container.
-There are spark defaults already set and run the following to set additional spark configs.
+Please note that there are spark defaults already set via conf files and run the following to set additional spark configs.

 ```
 yum install -y python3